The Complete Lake Bled Guide: Everything You Need for the Perfect Trip

 Once you dock, there are 99 stone steps to climb to the church.
 Ring the bell.
 Make a wish.
 The tradition says it'll come true if you ring it three times.
 Allow 1.5-2 hours total.

-But honestly?
-My favorite way to reach the island is renting a rowboat from the eastern shore for ~20 EUR/hour and rowing yourself out there.
+For something more memorable, rent a rowboat from the eastern shore for ~20 EUR/hour and row yourself out.
 The lake is only 30 meters deep and very calm — it's not difficult, and the bragging rights are real.

 Bled Castle